Supporting Free-Threaded CPython

 there is no GIL to lock concurrent access to mutably borrowed data from Python.

-The most straightforward way to trigger this problem to use the Python
+The most straightforward way to trigger this problem is to use the Python

 threading